World Prematurity Day – 17 November

 World Prematurity Day on 17 November aims to raise awareness of prematurity and the concerns of preterm babies and their families worldwide because infants born preterm represent the largest child patient group.
-This year (2014) The Neonatal Trust will be organising a number of activities based around World Prematurity Day, including our first National Fundraiser.
-To keep in touch with all the details, make sure that you connect with us.
+This year The Neonatal Trust will be organising a number of activities based around World Prematurity Day, including:

 What is a premature birth?

 A premature birth is when a baby is born before the end of the 37th week of pregnancy.
 A normal pregnancy lasts 40 weeks.
 Premature babies generally weigh less than 2,500 grams.
 The lowest-weight premature baby to survive was born in 2006 in the 22nd week of the pregnancy.
 At that point, the baby weighed 280 grams and was 24 cm long.

 A problem in researching the causes is inadequate statistical and other data.
 The 2010 worldwide data available reveals that the most frequent causes of premature births are:

 - vaginal infections are responsible for about 50 per cent of premature births.
 They progress up the vagina and trigger contractions which cannot be stopped;

 - smoking, diet and stress can likewise be causes;

 - elderly prima gravida (mother carrying her first child is older than 35 years);

 - multiple births, also as a result of fertility treatments.